-As of December 31, 2009, the full Target Special Profits Interest Amount was \$154 million, which includes a carry-forward Target Special Profits Interest Amount of \$70 million from December 31, 2008, a Target Special Profits Interest Amount for the fiscal year ended December 31, 2009 ("fiscal 2009") of \$54 million and a hypothetical return on the full Target Special Profits Interest Amount of \$154 million.
+As of December 31, 2009, the full Target Special Profits Interest Amount was \$154 million, which includes a carry-forward Target Special Profits Interest Amount of \$70 million from December 31, 2008, a Target Special Profits Interest Amount for the fiscal year ended December 31, 2009 ("fiscal 2009") of \$54 million and a hypothetical return on the full Target Special Profits Interest Amount from the Investment Funds of \$30 million.
 The full Target Special Profits Interest Amount of \$154 million at December 31, 2009 was allocated to the General Partners at December 31, 2009.